-Our recommended Tour Guide is Betina Dando - she has knowledge on places we visited and has skills in awrahan photo shoot haha!
+Our recommended Tour Guide is Betina Dando - she has knowledge of places we visited and has skills in awrahan photoshoot.
 Her Contact number is +639178061514.

 Our trip from Manila

 We boarded the P2P bus from Trinoma in Quezon City and departed at 6:00 am.
 Fare is Php280.00.
-First trip is 3:00 am whereas the last is 11:00 pm.
+The first trip is at 3:00 am whereas the last is 11:00 pm.
 It took us around 1 & 1/2 hours only in getting to Clark International Airport.
 We ate our breakfast in Tapa King and boarded the plane.
 By the way, we paid Php150.00 for the terminal fee.

 We arrived at Basco Airport by 11:42 am (1 hour and 45 mins travel time).
 Beth fetched us at the airport and brought us at Nanay Cita’s Homestay.
 Travel time was 5 minutes only.

-Our room is a fan room with one double bed, one single bed and private bathroom.
-After a brief introduction in our stay, we rested a bit and ate our packed lunch.
+Our room is a fan room with one double bed, one single bed, and a private bathroom.
+After a brief introduction to our stay, we rested a bit and ate our packed lunch.
 By 12:30 pm Beth fetched us and brought us to the Provincial Capitol for the registration and paid the environmental fee of Php350/head.
 We were handed the brochure as our ticket for our tour.

 These are the tourist spots we visited in three days: